What This Means

 AGENT425 is planned around how information should move.

-Workflow handling is configured by need, role, and review point.
-The purpose is to support execution while keeping the firm’s operating standards intact.
+Workflow handling is configured by confirmed need, role, and review point.
+The purpose is to support repeatable execution while preserving the firm's operating standards and decision authority.

 Configuration Standard

+Agents425 starts with diagnostic signal, then reviews the workflow, and only configures after the firm confirms scope and handling.
 AGENT425 is configured through a 15-variable review of the firm’s workflow, intake, billing patterns, and follow-through.
 That review is guided by benchmark-informed operating targets drawn from sources such as Clio Legal Trends and ABA reporting.
+Benchmark-informed context helps frame the review without turning it into a generic implementation template.

 Human Oversight